-A thoroughfare is a lane that exits to a street.
+A thoroughfare is generally a lane that exits to a street.
 These tend to be wider and are the main arteries of the parking lot.
-Feeder lanes on the other hand are smaller lanes that end and begin at the thoroughfares.
-Those who are driving in a thoroughfare have the right-of-way over those coming out of feeder lanes.
-That means that you must stop and allow traffic in the thoroughfare to proceed before moving out of a feeder lane.
+Feeder lanes, on the other hand, are smaller lanes that typically begin and end at the thoroughfares.

 Similarly, anyone who is moving out of a parking space must yield to those who are driving through the lane.
-Just like a car coming out of a driveway onto a street, vehicles in a parking space do not have right-of-way over those already proceeding.
+Akin to pulling out of your driveway onto a street, vehicles in a parking space do not have right-of-way over those already on the move.

 Finally, all stop and yield signs trump assumed right-of-way.
-These signs should be observed in a parking lot should be observed in the same way as on any street.
+These signs should be observed in a parking lot in the same way as signs on any street.
 Failure to obey posted signs could result in an accident for which you may be found at fault for having caused.

 Common Parking Lot Accidents

-One of the most common accidents to occur in a parking lot is one in which a driver is backing out of a space and strikes another vehicle, whether moving or parked.
-A driver backing out of a parking space will usually be found at fault for an accident with one exception.
-In a case where two cars are backing out at the same time and strike each other, fault in the accident is likely to be shared.
+One of the most common accidents to occur in a parking lot is one in which a driver is backing (or pulling) out of a space and strikes another vehicle, whether moving or parked.
+In this scenario, the driver exiting the parking space will usually be found at fault for the collision with one exception: in a case where two cars are backing out at the same time and hit each other, fault is likely to be shared.

-Any situation in which you as a driver strike a legally parked vehicle will typically find you at fault.
+Typically, any situation in which you strike a legally parked vehicle will find you at fault.
 This includes backing into a parked car, striking a car with your door when opening it, or clipping it in the lot.
-If you hit a parked car and leave the scene without making an effort to contact the owner of the car, it can be considered a hit-and-run.
+If you hit a parked car and leave the scene without making an effort to contact the owner of the car, it can also be considered a hit-and-run.